 In 1997 Deep Blue(It could analyze up to 300 billion chess moves in

-, a supercomputer designed by IBM, beat Gary Kasparov, the World
+three minutes), a supercomputer designed by IBM, beat Gary Kasparov, the World

 Chess Champion